kratikashetty/CS547-Information-Retrieval/README.md

 ### BERT Model

-A Transformer based BERT model followed by two fully connected feed forward layers and A language model which is bidirectionally trained can have a deeper sense of language context and flow than single-direction language models.
+A Transformer based BERT model followed by two fully connected feed forward layers and a final dense layer was implemented.
+A language model which is bidirectionally trained can have a deeper sense of language context and flow than single-direction language models.

 5-fold cross validation was performed and avaerage pressure was calculated after 5 runs.